AstroDnerd/Astro-and-Cosmo-Simulations/SimWork/Theory/Numerical Hydrodynamics @ Perimeter Insti/README.md

 # Numerical Hydrodynamics at Perimeter Institute

-Unoffically took the online course on Numerical Hydrodynamics offered by Daniel Siegel.
+Unoffically took the online course on Numerical Hydrodynamics offered by [Daniel Siegel].

 The course covered topics on:
 1. Basic Notions of Partial Differential Equations